texttics/texttics-site/readme.md

 *

 ---
 ---

-## ✅ README ADDENDUM: Repertoire & Decode Health Enhancements
+## ADDENDUM: Repertoire & Decode Health Enhancements

 This addendum details the "Repertoire Analysis" and "Decode Health" subsystems, which were added to enhance the tool's forensic capabilities.
 These features are 100% compliant with the "Post-Clipboard" philosophy, analyzing the *results* of the browser's sanitization process to provide a deeper integrity report.